sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

 This is determined by examining the strictness type of analysing `f`.

 The resulting types are sequentially combined ('both').
-Note that `bothStrType` is right-biased and will pass on the argument strictness from `fTy`, which is exactly what we want.
+Note that `bothStrType` is right-biased and will pass on the argument strictness from `fTy'`, which is exactly what we want.
 This will get clearer once we examine the variable case.

 ```haskell
   Lam n body ->